reuteras/rssfixer/README.md

 ### Simple list

-An example to generate a feed for [nccgroup][ncc] that have the links in a list:
+An example to generate a feed for [nccgroup][ncc] that have the links in a simple ul-list:

 ```bash
 $ rssfixer --title nccgroup https://research.nccgroup.com/